 Building a Script with Business Hours and After Hours Call Handling

-Whether you forward calls to SAS 24/7 or you just want to include some temporary holiday instructions, having the ability to automatically change your script depending on the day or time allows our agents to provide the most up-to-date information to your callers.
+Whether you forward calls to SAS 24/7 or you just want to include some temporary holiday instructions, having the ability to automatically change your script depending on the day or time allows our agents to provide the most up-to-date information to your callers, and appropriately direct messages to your staff.
 For example, a plumber may want all messages that come in after hours to be sent to an on-call technician, whereas all messages that come in during business hours can be sent to their general mailbox.

 In this article we'll discuss:

-Business and after hours greeting under the Greeting Type drop down.
-Then, from the Business Hours drop down, select the Business Hours Set you've created and fill in your Operator text accordingly.
+Business and after hours greeting as your Greeting type.
+Then, from the Business Hours dropdown, select the business hours set you've created, and fill in the Receptionist speech area accordingly.